wraith13/frame-phi-colors-vscode/README.md

 ### 1. 🌈 Colors frame

-Open text files or folders.
+Open folders and text files.
 The frame color changes automatically.

 ### 2. 🔧 Next step

 You can change [settings](#extension-settings) by `settings.json`.

 Enjoy!

+## Commands

+This extension has no commands.

 ## Extension Settings